top of page

 Over the years, I’ve worked for phenomenal photographers, each with their own approach and array of clientele.
 For those of you who aren’t wedding photographers, how most of us start out is by “second shooting” for others (i.e., covering a secondary perspective on wedding days, mostly following but sometimes leading for certain portraits).
 I began second shooting in 2018 and I still love it.
 It’s a fun way to support my friends’ businesses and continue to gain more experience.

 So along the way, you pick up other’s tendencies and approaches, and maybe notice certain things that work well for them, but doesn't feel aligned to your work.
 Early on in your career, it's easiest to follow the crowd and do what's status quo, because you assume that's what clients expect.
-(Such as strict shot lists, allocating a certain amount of time for portraits, staging first looks, etc.) But, I had an ah-ha moment this year since stepping into the position of planning my own wedding; thinking about how I wanted to feel being photographed.
+(Such as strict shot lists, staging first looks, etc.) But, I had an ah-ha moment this year since stepping into the position of planning my own wedding; thinking about how I wanted to feel being photographed.

 How it feels to be photographed

-Thinking of our wedding day, I did not want it to feel like a photoshoot.
+Thinking of our wedding day, we did not want it to feel like a photoshoot.
 So often, that's what it becomes and that really doesn't sit right with me.
-My fiancé and I want the time and the space to be present and mingle with our people.
+My husband and I wanted the time and the space to be present and mingle with our people.
 Sure, we want nice photographs, but in my profession, I know that can (!) be achieved in the moment: exchanging laughs at cocktail hour, a group hug after the ceremony, and everything in between.

-Switching sides and being in front of the lens, I realized how important it is to give people space to (1) be themselves and (2) enjoy their celebration.
-This way, I'm able to capture authentic expressions and embraces, and you're able to just be you!
+Switching sides and being in front of the lens, I realize how important it is to give people space to (1) be themselves and (2) enjoy their celebration.
+This way, I'm able to capture authentic expressions and embraces, and you're able to be you!

 Being photographed, you should feel: light, celebrated, free, comfortable.
 Especially with your brand-spanking new spouse.
 Portraits with them is time to soak in the newlywed bliss and stare longingly into their eyes.
 Similarly to photos with your closest family and friends, it should feel celebratory and heart-wrenchingly emotional.